 Free Milkweeds for Schools & Non-Profits

-Thank you for your interest in restoring habitat for monarchs and pollinators!
+Thank you for your interest in creating habitat for monarchs and pollinators!

 Free milkweeds are available for most of the breeding range of the eastern and western monarch butterfly.
-There are a few exceptions, mostly in and around the Rocky Mountains and the Desert Southwest.
-We do not have milkweeds for these regions.
+There are a few exceptions.
+We do not currently have free milkweeds available for in and around the Rocky Mountains and the Desert Southwest.

 • Educational goals of garden clearly described